hjorthjort/hjorthjort.github.io/_posts/2018-11-08-2018-11-08-really_getting_the_y-combinator.markdown

  game](http://worrydream.com/AlligatorEggs/) (make sure to click that link if you haven't seen it before!), which is an absolutely delightful way to teach it and a great visual construction.
-I don't draw crocodiles very well, but I adopt a similar structure of presentation as trees, with intermediate "hatching" steps, because that is now how I do these things when working them out myself.
+I don't draw alligators very well, but I adopt a similar structure of presentation as trees, with intermediate "hatching" steps, because that is now how I do these things when working them out myself.